dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 > If I were already the person I wanted to be, how would I handle this
 > situation differently.
 That person that built my dreams, what would
 > he or she have done to get there?

+The Romans had their own concept of genius, which was like the design essence that lay beyond our psyche: it was like our individual star in the metaphysical sky.
+It resembles this concept of the idealized self.
+When we are young, we should develop that kernel of knowledge that allows us to best decide what we want to do with our lives and helps us identify the pieces of knowledge which are most useful.
+It helps if our parents can be very involved in our lives or that we at least have some mentor who can fuel this development.
+Our minds are most pliable then and we have the most opportunity for them most growth.
+Yet, it is unfortunate our time spent at the height of our potential is precisely when we have a minimal understanding of the world, preventing us from best planning how to invest that potential.

+> "Every man is born as many men and dies as a single one." -
+> Heidegger

+this is the exact time when we

+### Timelessness

 I find it an invaluable tool to simulate ancient models of thought.
 It helps to brainstorm other ways of viewing the world or of trying to